neurodata/brainlit/experiments/ViterBrain/README.rst

 How to use ViterBrain
 ---------------------

-* This folder is associated with the publication Hidden Markov Modeling for Maximum Likelihood Neuron Reconstruction (Athey et. al. 2022).

 * First, make sure that you have installed the ``brainlit`` package [`Documentation <https://brainlit.netlify.app/readme#installation>`_].

 * Second, uncompress the data ``brainlit/experiments/ViterBrain/data/example.zip``.